 Commonly, those who are overweight and/or suffer from obesity are more likely to develop obstructive sleep apnea.
 However, the relationship between these two conditions seems to be bidirectional: patients often report gaining weight after starting CPAP, something that has been observed in various studies.
-This study, for example, determined that starting the treatment does increase body mass index (BMI) and overall weight.
+Some studies, for example, determined that starting the treatment does increase body mass index (BMI) and overall weight.
 There is no concrete explanation for this effect as of yet, but

 Trusted SourceWeight Gain After CPAP Treatment in Patients With Obstructive Sleep Apnea - Full Text View - ClinicalTrials.gov

 Obesity and obstructive sleep apnea share a bidirectional relationship.
 While obesity is a major risk factor for OSA, OSA may contribute to weight gain.

 are currently being carried out now to determine the cause of this bidirectional relationship between CPAP use for obstructive sleep apnea and weight gain.